 Jurassic Park (1993)

-Stephen Spielberg’s blockbuster about the de-extinction of the dinosaurs just missed out on our best movies ever list, so it’s only right we recognise it here.
+Steven Spielberg’s blockbuster about the de-extinction of the dinosaurs just missed out on our best movies ever list, so it’s only right we recognise it here.
 Technically, Jurassic Park is a prehistoric sensation featuring some of the most spectacular and awe-inspiring visuals ever seen on the big screen.

 Honestly, though the film’s technical achievements are just one part of its (dino) DNA, everything about this movie is superb, from its brilliant cast, gorgeous and frightening cinematography, and John William’s iconic score.
 It’s no wonder this film is recognised as one of the greatest blockbusters of all time.